The Pando Photographic Survey

 Methods Review

-Th Pando Photographic Survey is a scientific document developed so that it can be replicated over time.
-Read how we created the record from mapping the tree to publication.
+The Pando Photographic Survey is a rigorous scientific document developed so that it can be replicated over time.
+Read how we created the record from mapping the tree through publication.

 The Pando Photographic Survey is an open science project that was developed to help promote research.
-Download foundational data sets including the methods report (PDF), shoot map (PDF), shapes files of the location waypoints, Pando Area Map, equipment lists and other resources to use the data on your project.
+Download foundational data sets including the methods report (PDF), shoot map (PDF), mapping assets, equipment lists and other resources to use our data on your project.

 Meet the Team

-Field work on the Pando Photographic Survey began in early 2021 and continues through the present day.
+Field work on the Pando Photographic Survey began in early 2021 and continued through 2024.
 Over the course of the project, 39 people from across the United States took part in the field and behind the scenes.
 As Pando is a tree of “one” that self-replicates, we asked team members to take part in a fun portrait project.
 A clone portrait showing what it might be like if there were 47,000 of you…

-Learn more about what inspired people to take part traveling from around the world to take part in their first-of-its kind effort to document the world’s largest tree…
+Learn more about what inspired people to travel from around the world to take part in this first-of-its kind effort to document the world’s largest tree…

 Pando Photographic Survey FAQ

-More than a picture of tree, the Pando Photographic Survey can…
+More than a picture of a tree, the Pando Photographic Survey can…

 Make Pando accessible to those who could not otherwise experience it